AdobeDocs/analytics-platform.en/help/components/audiences/publish.md

 +++**Which ID is chosen as the primary identity?**

 See above.
-We only send one identity per CJA "person".
+We only send one identity per Customer Journey Analytics "person".

 +++

-+++**Does RTCP process the CJA messages as well?
-Can CJA add identities to a profile identity graph through audience sharing?**
++++**Does RTCP process the Customer Journey Analytics messages as well?
+Can Customer Journey Analytics add identities to a profile identity graph through audience sharing?**

 No. We only send one identity per "person", so there would be no graph edges for RTCP to consume.